 This session will explore the evolution of discovery at the PTAB, including practical considerations based on where things stands today.
 Successful ways to leverage the PTAB’s discovery process in view of the current state of the law will be closely examined.

-This session will explore various PTAB-specific appellate issues, including critical points such as appellate standing and issue reviewability.
+This session will explore various PTAB-specific appellate practice points from preparing a case for appeal through oral argument and will address important issues such as such as standing and issue reviewability.

 A perennial favorite, this session will invite a panel of Federal Circuit judges to share their view of the PTAB practice and tips for how patent owners and petitioners can improve their odds for success on appeal.